Spacecloudsky/nigeria-electricity-analysis/README.md

    How has electricity consumption evolved over time?

 2. **Consumer Profiling**
-   What are the usage patterns among different customer types?
+   What are the usage patterns among different consumer types?

 3. **Payment Behavior**
    How compliant are consumers with their payments?
-What factors influence delays or defaults?
+What factors influence delays or defaults in payment?

 4. **Meter Status Impact**
    How do faulty or inactive meters affect consumption and billing accuracy?